aperturerobotics/util/README.md

  - [iocloser]: wrap reader/writer with a close function
  - [iosizer]: read/writer with metrics for size
  - [keyed]: key/value based routine management
+ - [keyedlist]: deduplicated list of items by key
  - [linkedlist]: linked list with head/tail
  - [memo]: memoize a function: call it once and remember results
  - [padding]: pad / unpad a byte array slice